Enquire

 On top of a towering hill overlooking the ocean far below, Le Chamarel Restaurant has one of the best panoramas on the whole island: a great view to go with delicious Mauritian eats such as gateau piments (the Mauritian version of falafel), fish curry and octopus vindaille (a flavorful curry).

-A short distance from the waterfall, the Chamarel Seven Coloured Earths (Terres de 7 Couleurs) are worth a stop for the famous multi-colored sands – a natural phenomenon of dunes in beautiful shades of blues, purples, and reds.
+A short distance from the waterfall, the Chamarel Seven Coloured Earths (Terres de 7 Couleurs) are worth a stop for the famous multi-coloured sands – a natural phenomenon of dunes in beautiful shades of blues, purples, and reds.

 With a playground and some giant tortoises to see, it’s a great family attraction.
 Right next to the Seven Coloured Earths is the newly opened Ebony Forest.
 This fifty-hectare conservation area protects a pocket of indigenous forest and one of the last stands of original ebony trees.